 Jerry Apps, “Wisconsin’s Changing Farmsteads,” Giving Old Barns New Life, (State Historical Society of Wisconsin, no. 2), 8.

 Elda and Linda Scheisser.
 The Swiss Endure.
-(Printed by: New Glarus Historical Society, 1994), 8
+(New Glarus Historical Society, 1994), 8

 Schumm-Burgess, “Cantilevered Forebay Barns.”, Jerry Apps, Barns of Wisconsin, 86.

 Blum, Swiss-American Barn, 5.